HLCaptain/planty/docs/DATA.md

 - `description`: description of the plant.
 - `image`: image of the plant.
 (May be a compressed image or a web url or an enum representing an icon, TBD)
 - `sensors`: list of sensor and actuator ids that are assigned to the plant.
-- `brokers`: list of broker ids that are assigned to the plant.
 - `ownerUUID`: unique identifier of the owner of the plant.
 - `sensorEvents`: list of `SensorEvent` that are related to the plant.
 - `desiredEnvironment`: desired environment of the plant.
 Set by the `client`, used by the `broker` to control the plant's environment.